cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/install_cf_openstack.html.md

 Stemcells total: 1
 </pre>

+## Other preparation

+OpenStack uses security groups for restricting/allowing ports to a set of servers.

+You need to create a security group `cf`:

+* allow all ports to talk to all ports of servers using the same `cf` security group
+* allow port 22 for administrator SSH access
+* allow 80 for HTTP traffic (primarily for the router)

 ## Create a minimal deployment file ##

 The next step towards deploying Cloud Foundry is to create a `deployment file`.
 This is a YAML file that describes exactly what will be included in the next deployment.
 This includes: